cyruscyliu/cyruscyliu.github.io/posts/2021-09-07-Research-Philosophy.md

 - Be busy when it is busy and have fun when it is not busy
 - Create a task, think about the solutions, importantly, think about why your results are not correct
 - Write your task down before you start and close it after you finish it
-- Always be clear about the shared things: data, and storage
+- Be Always clear about the shared things: data, and storage

 ## How to sell your idea